nikosvlachogiannakis/Paper-Presentation/Presentations/slides_updated.md

 - It investigates the role of drift strength, the influence of drift in correlating features, data dimensionality, and the number of drift events
-- The experiments use three 2-dimensional synthetic datasets with differently structured abrupt drift: uniform shift, Gaussian correlation flip, and uniform squares rotation
+- The experiments use three 2-dimensional synthetic datasets with differently structured abrupt drift:
+  - Uniform Shift
+  - Gaussian Correlation Flip
+  - Uniform Squares Rotation
 - ROC-AUC is used to evaluate the performance, measuring how well the obtained scores separate drifting and non-drifting setups